| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 dwindling number of health threats we haven’t yet mastered through science.

-that the Bible is the result of superstitious ignorance: Two to four thousand
+the Bible is the result of superstitious ignorance: Two to four thousand years

-years ago when it was written, mankind had not yet discovered the causes of
+ago when it was written, mankind had not yet discovered the causes of disease

-disease to be a thoughtless, random process.
-And that was all it took to get
+to be a thoughtless, random process.
+And that was all it took to get Christians

-Christians view disease and react to it is based upon their complete acceptance
+view disease and react to it is based upon their complete acceptance of what

-of what science has told them.
-And not a single Bible verse mentioned in this
+science has told them.
+And not a single Bible verse mentioned in this chapter

 explained away by Reason.
 And here’s what scares me: It doesn’t bother